 6. Author photo Tips

-- The style of your author photo should align with your writing genre/style.
-For example, if you write crime fiction, don’t use pastels and soft romantic visuals.
+- Align the style of your author photo with your writing genre.
+For example, if you write gritty crime fiction, don’t use pastels and soft romantic visuals.

 - Avoid distracting objects and backgrounds.

-- Usually, it is highly recommended to wear solid colours in classic styles rather than loud patterns or trendy styles.
+- Wear solid colour clothing in classic styles rather than loud patterns or trendy styles.

-- Avoid awkward poses, expressions (e.g. staring up or down), or if the photo seems off balance.
+- Avoid awkward poses, expressions (e.g. staring up or down), or an off-balance photo.

-- Also avoid cliché writing props (e.g. laptops, bookshelves, and typewriters).
+- Usually, you should avoid cliché writing props like laptops, bookshelves, and typewriters.

-- Finally, look at examples of bad author photos , good author photos and other examples of styles and quality.
+- Finally, it’s helpful to look at bad author photos , good author photos (YouTube tutorial) and other examples of styles and quality.

 7. Author Bio note